 What your group is allowed to do during Covid-19, Spring 2021

-The government has announced a plan for reopening activities gradually, starting from 8th March 2021.
-The plan will happen in 4 stages, and the rules about what is allowed and not allowed will change at each stage.
+The government is following a plan for reopening activities gradually, starting from 8th March 2021.
+The plan has 4 stages, and the rules about what is allowed and not allowed change at each stage.
 The government will announce if the next stage can go ahead, based on information they have about the risk of Covid.

 Because the conditions of lockdown are subject to change, please check here for any updates.

 We are currently at stage 3 of the plan, which began on 17th May.
 This means the following activities are now permitted:

 - After-school clubs for vulnerable children (indoors or outdoors)

 - Outdoor organised sports

 - Parents and children groups (up to 30, not counting children aged 5 and under), indoors or outdoors